jwill-19/DCMIP2016_the_tropical_cyclone_test_case/README.md

-This repository contains the code used for analysis and visualizations in the paper describing the DCMIP2016 Tropical Cyclone Test Case.
+This repository contains the code used for analysis and visualizations in the DCMIP2016: The Tropical Cyclone Test Case manuscript.